-Designed exclusively for Binghamton University students in the Thomas J. Watson College of Engineering and Applied Science, the Watson/MBA 4+1 program allows students to complete their first year of MBA coursework during their senior year.
+Designed exclusively for Binghamton University students in the Thomas J. Watson College of Engineering and Applied Science, the Watson/STEM MBA 4+1 program allows students to complete their first year of MBA coursework during their senior year.

 The program option allows you to earn an undergraduate degree and an MBA from Binghamton University in only five years, saving you one year of graduate tuition.

 - Apply as a junior and begin taking graduate courses during your senior year

 - Increase your marketability and earning potential - the combination of an undergraduate engineering degree and an MBA is highly sought after by recruiters

 - Save time and money on your path to earning a graduate degree

 - Customize your curriculum or declare a concentration in Business Analytics, Finance, Marketing, Management Information Systems, Leadership/Consulting and Supply Chain Management.
 Learn more about our elective course offerings here.

 Are you an ISE major looking to dive into business analytics?
 A Systems Science student with an interest in Management Information Systems?
 Or simply looking to apply your technical skillset to the dynamic world of business?
 There are several benefits associated with applying your Watson education towards a career path in management.

 The program provides a complementary addition to any engineering degree.
 There is much more to software development than solely technical expertise.
 The program taught me the importance of forecasting trends, business impact and organizational behavior in the tech industry.
 As a program manager at Microsoft, I apply my interpersonal, business and technical skills simultaneously each and every day.

 Roseanne Levasseur '15, MBA '16